snowplow/snowplowanalytics.com/_posts/2017-12-27-iglu-r7-treskilling-yellow-released/index.md

 4. [Other updates](#other-updates)
 5. [Getting Help](#other-updates)

-Read on for more information on Release 7 Treskilling Yellow, named after [a Swedish postage stamp][Treskilling-Yellow] of which only one example is known to exist:
+Read on for more information on Release 7 Treskilling Yellow, named after [a Swedish postage stamp][treskilling-yellow] of which only one example is known to exist:

 ![treskilling-yellow-img] [treskilling-yellow-img]